 All compliance tooling is built into the database binary - no third-party agents, no compliance sidecars.

 In March 2026, the developer community was reminded how severely npm-based supply chains can fail.
-Absolute DB is architecturally immune to this entire class of vulnerability — by design, not by patch.
+Absolute DB is architecturally not subject to this entire class of vulnerability - by design, not by patch.

 Supply chain vulnerabilities in npm-based tools are patched reactively - someone discovers the problem, files a CVE, and a patch is released.
 Absolute DB's approach is different: the entire class of npm, JavaScript runtime, source map, and bundler vulnerabilities does not exist because the architecture that would enable them was never built.
 Pure C11 + single binary = a fundamentally smaller and simpler attack surface than any multi-runtime, multi-package-manager toolchain.